 - Create a plan to monitor progress

+The first 10 community colleges began their work in Fall 2019 and the remaining 10 will begin in Spring 2020.
 We’re hopeful this project will broaden awareness of the importance of strengthening student-staff relationships, and we look forward to learning more about how this work can contribute to student success.